tjcreedy/metamate/README.md

 ### Overview

-metaMATE analyses a set of amplicons derived through metabarcoding of a mitochondrial coding locus to determine putative NUMT and other erroneous sequences based on relative read abundance thresholds within libraries, phylogenetic clades and/or taxonomic groupings.
+metaMATE (metabarcoding Multiple Abundance Threshold Evaluator) analyses a set of amplicons derived through metabarcoding of a mitochondrial coding locus to determine putative NUMT and other erroneous sequences based on relative read abundance thresholds within libraries, phylogenetic clades and/or taxonomic groupings.

 The paper for metaMATE is [available on bioRxiv](https://www.biorxiv.org/content/10.1101/2020.06.17.157347v1) under the previous name of NUMTdumper.
 If you use metaMATE in your work, please cite this paper.